-The name of the Ala Kahakai National Historic Trail newsletter honors the ancestors whose paths are still followed today when trails are used.
-Living aloha in the same way the ancestors did is an important element now and for the future.
-The newsletter will be published to provide updates about what is happening with the trail and its people, all of you.
-See below for current and past issues of the newsletters.
+The name of the Ala Kahakai National Historic Trail newsletter honors the ancestors whose paths are still followed when trails are used today.
+The newsletter presents highlights about the trail and its people, you.
+For the most current issue, click here.

 Walk this way...Hawai`i Trails Day 2012